Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: -pruned -CBS

-Of course, pruning with this strategy is not as flexible as Algorithm~\ref{app:alg:beam-topk}, which can be used with any distance metric and choice of $\varepsilon$ as a post-processing operation.
+Of course, pruning with this strategy is not as flexible as Algorithm~\ref{app:alg:beam-topk}, which can be used with any $\dist$ and choice of $\varepsilon$ as a post-processing operation.
 But, it introduces additional benefits: namely, with some minimal bookkeeping, at no extra cost in token evaluations over Algorithm~\ref{app:alg:beam-topk}, this approach focuses effort on only viable nodes.
 It can terminate early if no such nodes exist and as a result can also potentially produce tighter lower and upper bounds.
 (However, this is not guaranteed.)
-In fact, the upper bound has the potential to be significantly tighter than the baseline upper bound described in Equation~\ref{eq:baseline-ub}.\footnote{We can also use this approach for a given $\varepsilon$ and $\ham$, and we can later post-process the outputs for smaller $\varepsilon$ to approximate what the algorithm may have returned if we had originally run it with that $\varepsilon$.}\looseness=-1

 In a bit more detail, we keep track of the running count of Hamming mismatches between the $t$-token partial continuation $\subgensuf{1:t}=(\subgensuftok{1},\ldots,\subgensuftok{t})$ and the target suffix $\suf=(\suftok{1},\ldots,\suftok{\suflen})$.
 Define the running Hamming counter at depth $t$ by